Govt announces Ashusra holidays

-ISLAMABAD: The federal government has announced public holidays on July 5 and 6, corresponding to the 9th and 10th of Muharram-ul-Haram, ARY News reported.
+ISLAMABAD: The federal government has announced public holidays on July 5 and 6, corresponding to the 9th and 10th of Muharram, ARY News reported.

 According to an official notification issued, the holidays, falling on a Saturday and Sunday—typically non-working days in Pakistan—will further facilitate citizens in observing the religious significance of these days with solemnity and respect.